balderdashy/sails-docs/reference/anatomy/masterList.md

 # myApp
 ## myApp
 ### Purpose
 This is your Sails project's root directory.
-It and most of the files and folders that are in it were generated upon running `sails new` .
+With the exception of your model and controller, all the files and folders that are in it were generated upon running `sails new` .

 ### More Info